 Throughout her artistic explorations, Jean Arnold has been visually engaged with how humans impact the land around her.
 Originally from the Northwest’s Palouse region, its unique rolling hills inspired Jean artistically from a young age.
-Its sinuous contours influenced Jean to engage a biomorphic sensibility, and its abstract qualities influenced her to abstract from observation in her work.
+Its graphic patterns and shapes influenced me to combine abstraction and observation in her art.

 After graduate school, she chose to work with the urban landscape (while moving through it via mass transit) for almost a decade.
 Then, her growing concerns about human impacts on the planet – while also living near one of the largest pit mines in the world in Salt Lake City – led her to work with large-scale mining imagery, a direction she continues to work with.